tongoonamujera/Slack_bot_ruby/README.md

 - Ruby

 ## Getting Started
+ - *if you don't want to start from scratch jump to clone section
  - ### Prerequisites
     - make sure you have Ruby installed locally
     - make sure you have a code edditor.